lawrennd/old_talks/_deepgp/includes/deep-step-function.md

 mlai.write_figure(figure=fig, filename='../slides/diagrams/deepgp/step-function-deep-gp-pinball.svg',
                   transparent=True, frameon=True, ax=ax)}

-\rawfigure{\includediagram{../slides/diagrams/deepgp/step-function-deep-gp-pinball}
-\notes{\caption{Pinball plot of the deep GP fitted to the step function data.
+\figure{\includediagram{../slides/diagrams/deepgp/step-function-deep-gp-pinball}{60%}}{Pinball plot of the deep GP fitted to the step function data.
 Each layer of the model pushes the 'ball' towards the left or right, saturating at 1 and 0.
 This causes the final density to be be peaked at 0 and 1.
-Transitions occur driven by the uncertainty of the mapping in each layer.}}}
+Transitions occur driven by the uncertainty of the mapping in each layer.}{step-function-deep-gp-pinball}

 \endif